bmanders716/bmanders716.github.io/cookbook.md

-RULES FOR FRYING.
+#RULES FOR FRYING.

-French or Wet Frying.
+##French or Wet Frying.

 This is cooking in a large quantity of fat sufficient to cover the articles fried in it.
 Oil, lard, dripping, or fat rendered down, may be used for this purpose.
-Oil is considered the best, as it will rise to 600∞ without burning; other fats get over-heated after 400∞, and therefore require greater care in using.
+Oil is considered the best, as it will rise to 600‡†∑ithout burning; other fats get over-heated after 400‡¨†and therefore require greater care in using.
 Success depends, almost entirely, on getting the fat to the right degree of heat.
-For ordinary frying, the heat required is 345∞.
-Unless this point is carefully attended to, total failure will be the result.
+For ordinary frying, the heat required is 345‡Æ†Unless this point is carefully attended to, total failure will be the result.
 There are signs, however, by which anyone may easily tell when the fat is ready for use.
 It must be quite still, making no noise; noise, or bubbling, will be caused by